Venice Airport Transportation Guide: Marco Polo & Treviso

 Which Venice Airport Are You Flying Into?

-- Marco Polo Airport (VCE) – the main international airport
+• Marco Polo Airport (VCE) is the main airport for Venice and is much closer to the city.

-- Treviso Airport (TSF) – mainly used by low-cost airlines
+• Treviso Airport (TSF) is farther away and is mainly used by low-cost airlines.

-If you’re unsure which airport is more convenient for your trip, read:
+If you are still comparing flights or are unsure which airport is better for your trip, start here:

 Marco Polo vs Treviso Airport: Which Is Better for Venice?